slinberg-umass/slinberg.net/content/authors/admin/_index.md

 ---
 bio: Programmer.
-Grad student in the DACSS program at the University of Massachusetts, Amherst.
+Masters student in the DACSS program at the University of Massachusetts, Amherst.
 education:
   courses:
   - course: BA in Social Science